 There are several reasons for the ‘we couldn’t complete the update undoing changes’ error.
 Firstly, it’s possible that the changes that were made were too significant to be undone with a simple update.

-Secondly, it’s also possible that other changes were made at the same time that prevented the update from undoing the changes.
+Secondly, it’s also possible that other changes were made simultaneously that prevented the update from undoing the changes.

 Finally, it’s also possible that the update itself was flawed and unable to undo the changes made properly.